Improbable (company): 2016-2019

 In 2016 Improbable won a multi-year contract with the US Army to provide war-gaming simulations.

 In May 2017 Improbable received $502m in a round of Series B funding, led by SoftBank.
 At the time, it was the largest ever VC investment in a European technology firm.
 Softbank's investment was non-controlling, although its managing partner Deep Nishar joined Improbable's board.
 Andreessen Horowitz and Horizons Ventures made follow-on investments in the same round.
 Improbable recorded revenue of £7.9m for the 12 months to May 2017, most of which arose from its 2016 US Army deal.
 In the same year, the firm also received £876,960 funding from Innovate UK.

 In 2018, Improbable raised $100m from Chinese internet group NetEase, valuing the firm in excess of $2bn.
 It also founded an office in Edmonton, Canada, with BioWare's Aaryn Flynn joining as manager for North America.

 In 2019 Improbable signed an £11.5m contract with UK Strategic Command and a £2.3m contract with the British Army.
 In the same year, the firm underwent a terms of service dispute with Unity Technologies, the latter blocking several SpatialOS games.
 Improbable partnered with Epic Games (makers of the competing Unreal Engine) to create a US$25 million assistance fund to help developers affected by the dispute, which has since been resolved.

 Between 2018 and 2020 Improbable made three acquisitions, buying German cloud computing firm Zeuz, American developer Midwinter Entertainment and the UK games company The Multiplayer Guys.
+The latter two firms would later be sold in line with Improbable’s venture building programme.